- Data basics

 - The existence of a black market of leaked data on consumers, in which unknown actors operate potential solutions.

-- The limited ability of government to legislate on data, mainly due to the transparency deficit, as they do not know how the market operates.
+- The limited ability of the government to legislate on data, mainly due to the transparency deficit, as they do not know how the market operates.

 - The control deficit, in which individuals do not know who holds their data, and thus struggle to regain control over their information.